 How to cook turkey breast in an air fryer

-But unless you have a very large family you won’t be roasting a whole bird on a regular occasion!
-Luckily turkey breast is easy to roast, and roasting it in the air fryer makes it even easier!
+Turkey is super healthy, low in fat, and a rich source of protein and vitamin B6, as well as the essential amino acid tryptophan.
+But unless you have a very large family you probably won’t be roasting a whole bird on a regular occasion.
+Luckily, turkey breast is quick easy to roast, and cooking it in the air fryer makes it even quicker and easier!

+You can use any other poultry seasoning that you like.
 Some other flavors that also work really well with roast turkey are:

-- Black pepper
+- Black pepper and paprika

 - Lemon or other citrus

 - Italian seasoning

 You will need approximately 1 teaspoon of seasoning per lb of turkey breast.

 I normally use light olive oil in my air fryer, but you can substitute any other cooking oil with a high smoke point.
 Vegetable oil, avocado oil and corn oil are all good options.

 Step 1: Season the turkey breast.
 The best way I have found to season the turkey breast is to mix oil, herbs and salt together on a plate and press the turkey breast into it, turning and pressing until it is well coated in the oil-herb mix.

 Step 2: Air fry turkey breast.
 Preheat air fryer (320°F/ 160°C) if required for your model.
 Then place turkey breast into the air fryer basket skin side down.